bacpop/ggCaller/docs/usage.rst

 Additionally, ggCaller generates some intermediate files:

-- Two Bifrost files, a GFA file and BFG_COLORS file, with the same file path as ``input.txt``
+- Two Bifrost files, a GFA file and COLORS file, with the same file path as ``input.txt``
-- FMINDEX files for each of the sample FASTAs with the same file path the input files.
+- FMINDEX files for each of the sample FASTAs, placed in the ``Path_dir`` subdirectory.
+- GRAPH INDEX files used for memory efficient gene calling and gene call updating, placed in the ``ORF_dir`` subdirectory.

 Annotating genes
 ^^^^^^^^^^^^^^^^